tvaneerd/today/feb28_intrinsics_extrinsics.md

         int x, y, w, h;
     };

 In math we learned that a rectangle has just a width and a height.
 Being a square-cornered quadrilateral with a width and height is what makes a rectangle a rectangle.
-Two rectangles with the same width and height are the same.
+Two rectangles with the same width and same height are the same.

 _So what's up with x and y?_